 Establishing a Committee

 The Council may establish one or more Committees to support the endeavours of IALA and fulfil the Goals and Priorities of the Strategic Vision.
 The Secretary-General may provide advice to the Council to assist its decisions.
+The establishment of the Committees is accompanied by the implementation of the work program which defines the schedule for the Committees in the current work period according to 3.5.6.

 Committees for the current work period